preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 Settings
 *********
-The following settings are available for the block (image from Omnia 7.5):
+The following settings are available for the block:

 .. image:: team-collaboration-block-settings-v75.png